kevin-allen/skin_embedded_c_prog_example/README.md

 devtool add ~/repo/skin_embedded_c_prog_example
 ```

 Otherwise, you can get the latest version via the GitHub repository.
+This is less practical if you want to test changes you made locally.

 ```
 devtool add https://github.com/kevin-allen/skin_embedded_c_prog_example.git